george0st/qgate-sln-mlrun/README.md

 # QGate-Sln-MLRun
 Quality Gate for solution MLRun (and Iguazio).
 The main aims of the project are:
 - independent quality test (function, integration, acceptance, ... tests)
-- deeper quality checks before rollout/use in company environments
+- deeper quality checks before full rollout/use in company environments
 - identification of compatibility issues (if any)
 - external and independent test coverage
 - etc.